ikostoski/arduino-clglcd/README.md

 ![FLM latch](/timings/flm_latch.png?raw=true "FLM Latching and CL1 toggle")
 ![Data shift](/timings/cl2-data.png?raw=true "Data shifting on CL2 clock")

 The code uses font character data (256 characters) stored in flash and screen buffer in SRAM (40bytes x number of lines), one byte for each character.
 Horizontal size of the font is fixed to 8 pixels, i.e. 40 characters per line.
 Vertical size of the font is configurable, as long as you can fit whole number of lines in display's vertical resolution.
 For i.e. 240 lines vertical resolution, supported font sizes would be i.e. 6, 8, 10, 12, 15, 16, etc...
 The smaller the font, more SRAM is needed to hold the screen buffer (and less flash).
 For 8x8 fonts, you need 40x30 = 1200 bytes of SRAM and 256x8 bytes of flash.
 With 8x16 font (IMHO, best looking on 320x240) you need 600 bytes of SRAM and 4KB flash for the font.
-Code can be modified if You need more than one font stored in flash (starting font address can be changed to be variable instead of compile time constant), but only one font can be active at a time or You will need to implement changing the font base inside the ISR.
+Code can be modified if you need more than one font stored in flash (starting font address can be changed to be variable instead of compile time constant), but only one font can be active at a time or you will need to implement changing the font base inside the ISR.

 Font data is organized as top vertical line of all characters (256 bytes) first, than second line of all characters, etc... until vertical size of the font.
 Font data must be aligned on 256-byte boundary in the flash.
 There is a Python helper script in the "misc" directory which can be used to convert Windows TTF font into C header file (clglcd_font.h), with PROGMEM byte array in correct format.
 You can find good selection of bitmap fonts at https://int10h.org/oldschool-pc-fonts/ and elsewhere.